unixpickle/kahoot-hack/README.md

 Currently, I have implemented the following tools:

+ * [kahoot-flood](kahoot-flood/) - using an old school denial of service technique, this program automatically joins a game of kahoot an arbitrary number of times.
+For instance, you can register the nicknames "alex1", "alex2", ..., "alex100".
  * [kahoot-crash](kahoot-crash/) - trigger an exception on the host's computer.
 This no longer prevents the game from functioning, so it is a rather pointless "hack"
- * [kahoot-flood](kahoot-flood/) - using an old school denial of service technique, this program automatically joins a game of kahoot an arbitrary number of times.
-For instance, you can register the nicknames "alex1", "alex2", ..., "alex100".
+ * [kahoot-play](kahoot-play/) - play kahoot regularly&mdash;as if you were using the online client.

 # Dependencies